mpitt/uni_prog2/README.markdown

 ====

-To the extent possible under law, [Michele Pittoni](htp://michele.pittoni.org) has waived all copyright and relaed or neighboring righs to the code in this repository.
+To the extent possible under law, [Michele Pittoni](htp://michele.pittoni.org) has waived all copyright and related or neighboring righs to the code in this repository.
 This work is published from: Italy.